 In the case of active shooter events, everybody loses.
-It is easy to react to these events and try to buy a sense of security by spending money on technology without looking at the whole picture.
+It is so easy to react to these events and try to buy a sense of security by spending money on technology without looking at the whole picture.
 People cause security events – they are deliberate actions.
-The appropriate response is an integrated response including people, processes, and technology working together.
+Therefore, the appropriate response is an integrated response including people, processes, and technology working together.
 This supports the culture of the organization while providing guardianship over critical assets.

 What We Can Do

 As a parent and a security professional, I wish someone had a magic wand to keep the incomprehensible acts of violence from happening.
 Alas, no such tool exists.
 We must work together as a community to develop layers of campus security and safety.

 The entire community takes a role in the security of our schools.
 Training and awareness are critical components of an integrated security program.
 Parents, faculty, staff, and students must learn to “see something say something”.

 First, control and reinforce access with signage, policies, and procedures.
 Next, develop a culture that understands their role in identifying outsiders and responds appropriately.
 As adults, we should focus on policies and procedures.
 Finally, we must teach our children to tell an adult when they see something.